-The Child Neurology division offers expertise in epilepsy, neurogenetics, neurodevelopmental disorders, metabolic disorders, neurocutaneous disorders (neurofibromatosis, tuberous sclerosis, Sturge-Weber and others), childhood headaches, sleep disorders, neuromuscular diseases (muscular dystrophy, spinal muscular atrophy and others), cerebral palsy and tic disorders (Tourette syndrome).
-The clinics for the care of patients with these disorders apply state-of-the-art diagnostic facilities and multidisciplinary expertise to provide the some of the best care in the southeast United States.
+The Child Neurology division offers expertise in epilepsy, neurogenetics, neurodevelopmental disorders, metabolic disorders, neurocutaneous disorders (neurofibromatosis, tuberous sclerosis, Sturge-Weber, and others), childhood headaches, sleep disorders, neuromuscular diseases (muscular dystrophy, spinal muscular atrophy, and others), cerebral palsy and tic disorders (Tourette syndrome).
+The clinics for the care of patients with these disorders apply state-of-the-art diagnostic facilities and multidisciplinary expertise to provide some of the best care in the southeast United States.
 The dieticians, psychologists, social workers, physical therapists, and occupational therapists provide important help for the patients we evaluate and manage in our clinics and wards.

 The primary pediatric clinic and hospital wards are located in the UNC Children’s Hospital.
 These facilities offer a pleasant and friendly environment that enhances the healing process.
-All rooms are private and quiet, and a large play room and entertainment facility offer a diversion for the children.
+All rooms are private and quiet, and a large playroom and entertainment facility offers a diversion for the children.
 The Division also offers clinics in Raleigh every Monday and in Lumberton once a month.

 Current neurological research includes studies of the pathophysiology of learning disabilities in neurofibromatosis, new medicines and devices for the treatment of epilepsy, sleep disorders of children, neurogenetics of developmental disorders, and prenatal effects of drugs on nervous system development.

 Make an appointment for our Chapel Hill Clinics.

 Chapel Hill – NEW LOCATION!